cveckr21/Latin102/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

->Sagittas = arrows = accusative, plural, feminine ; Hyginus uses this case because it acts as the object in the preposition
+>Sagittas❌ = arrows = accusative, plural, feminine ; Hyginus uses this case because it acts as the object in the preposition

 5. Identify the form of moriens.

->Moriens is the present participle but singular and accusative to describe what he was doing which is dying
+>Moriens is the present participle but singular and accusative❌ to describe what he was doing which is dying

 6. Identify felle.
 Why does Hyginus use this case?

->Felle = feminine, accusative plural and this case is used because it acts as the object of preposition
+>Felle = feminine, accusative plural and this case is used because it acts as the object of preposition❌

 7. Identify the form of tinctas.